ALL

 Staying Healthy in the Backcountry

-Never assume that water in the backcountry (e.g., lakes, streams, rivers, springs) is safe to drink.
+Never assume that water in the backcountry like water from lakes, streams, rivers, or springs, is safe to drink.

 Use only boiled, treated, or bottled water for: